edahlgren/QtLing/docs/design/RFC-modular-reusable-steps/contents/PlanOfAttack.md

 6. Continue writing documentation and porting steps in the Crab algorithm to Python.

 7. Convert the GUI to read linguistic data from the filesystem and to subscribe for progress updates over a connection (pipe or socket).

-The ordering of these steps can change, but there is value in doing steps 1 and 2 first: they make parallel development in C++ and Python much easier by establishing common data formats and rules of execution.

 [Back to Table of Contents](../README.md)